 The name Fuaimlaoi is a poetic joining of two Irish words: fuaim - meaning sound, and laoi - an old epic narrative poem, lyric or canticle.
 Linking both evokes a sense of the sound of our native spiritual song.

 Ronan is a native of Kiltimagh, Co.
 Mayo.
 At an early age he became immersed in traditional Irish music, winning All-Ireland titles at Fleadh Ceoil na hÉireann and Slógadh.
-His organ studies began as a scholarship student at the Schola Cantorum, St Finian’s College, Mullingar, and continued with Professor Gerard Gillen at Dublin’s Pro-Cathedral.
+His organ studies began at the Schola Cantorum, St Finian’s College, Mullingar, and continued with Professor Gerard Gillen at Dublin’s Pro-Cathedral.
 He has obtained a BMus degree from UCD, a Masters Degree in the Performance and Interpretation of Organ Music from NUI Maynooth, and holds the Performance Licentiate of Trinity College, London.
-In the past he has taught liturgical music composition at the Pontifical University, Maynooth.

-Since 1990, he has held the full time position of Organist and Director of Music at St Teresa’s Church, Clarendon Street, Dublin.
-In recent years he has become widely known as a composer of liturgical music.
-Many of his compositions have been published in Ireland, while GIA has published some of his choral works in the United States.
+Since 1990, Ronan has held the full time position of Organist and Director of Music at St Teresa’s Church, Clarendon Street, Dublin.
+He is widely known as a liturgical music composer, with many of his compositions published in Ireland and in the United States.